aoverholtzer/blog.aoverholtzer.github.io/Content/posts/2024-02-29-visionos-window-basics.md

 Setting a window's minimum size is straightforward: use `.frame(minWidth:minHeight:)` on your view.
 This also works for `maxWidth` and `maxHeight` if you want to specify a maximum size for a window.

-Now you might think `.frame(idealWidth:idealHeight:)` would set a window's default size, but these parameters seem to do nothing.
-Instead, we must use the new modifier `.defaultSize(width:height:)` on our `WindowGroup`.
+Now you might think `.frame(idealWidth:idealHeight:)` would set a window's default size, but these parameters don't seem to do anything.
+Instead, use the new(ish) modifier `.defaultSize(width:height:)` on your `WindowGroup`.

-If that's a little confusing, here's a full example:
+If that's a little unclear, here's a full example:

 ```swift
 WindowGroup {